By : Quentin - Categories : Histoires de vêtements

 • Period-correct yarn irregularities

-Other major labels have also established themselves in this field, such as Momotaro Jeans, Studio D'Artisan, Samurai Jeans, and ONI Denim.
-These brands, widely recognized as benchmarks, have built strong identities by respecting foundational codes while developing new techniques, constantly pushing the boundaries of materials, textures, and dyeing processes.
+Other major labels have also become key players in the field, including Momotaro Jeans, Studio D'Artisan, Samurai Jeans, and ONI Denim.
+These respected brands have developed strong identities while maintaining a deep respect for traditional foundations, continually pushing the boundaries of fabric development, texture, and dyeing techniques.

-More recent brands, such as Omoto Denim and XX Development, continue this legacy through more modern visions, making Japanese denim more accessible to younger generations eager to discover and appreciate quality over quantity.
+More recent brands, such as Omoto Denim and XX Development, continue to preserve these skills and this heritage through more contemporary visions, making Japanese denim accessible to younger generations increasingly interested in quality over quantity.

-This philosophy, now shared worldwide, is the result of years of overproduction of the world’s most worn garment and a growing awareness that quality requires time, patience, and humility—much like jeans that have crossed eras without ever losing relevance.
+This philosophy, now shared worldwide, is the result of decades of overproduction surrounding the world's most widely sold garment and a growing desire to remember that truly great things require time, patience, and humility—much like denim itself, which has endured through every era without ever losing its relevance.

-Explore our full denim collection, available in-store and online.
+Discover our complete jeans collection, available both in-store and online.

 Loading...